-The Mark S. Harper award is given annually at the spring commencement to the graduating senior who best exemplifies the spirit of Mark S. Harper, a UM Psychology graduate.
+The Mark S. Harper Award for Excellence in Psychology is given annually at the spring commencement to the graduating senior who best exemplifies the spirit of Mark, a UM Psychology graduate.
 The top 10 percent of the graduating class are eligible to be nominated by a faculty member for the award.

 The Harper Travel Award provides travel support for students presenting their research at professional conferences.
 Please contact the undergraduate office for more information and an application form.